lisethdayan0602/dtsc_exam3/README.md

 ### For the following questions, use part3.sql.
 You should NOT need to run any SQL queries.
 * Assume all information in part3.sql that is not explicitly in the ChinookDB schema is accurate.
 For example, assume the genre 'Punk' exists.
 10. For each of the SQL queries, correct errors.
 Note, there is not necessary an error in each one.
+(5 points)
 11. In part3.sql, add the syntax to select composers for the artist 'Insane Clown Posse'.
+(4 points)